Constraining the Generalized Uncertainty Principle with the light twisted by rotating black holes and M87*: Conclusion remarks

 \section{Conclusion remarks}

-In this letter we have determined a new upper limit on the GUP parameter $\beta_0=\beta / 2M^2$ thanks to the OAM analysis of the twisted light from the compact object observed in M87* \cite{28b,29} by the Event Horizon Telescope collaboration \cite{30a,30b,30c,30d,30e,30f}.
+In this letter we have determined a new upper limit on the rescaled GUP parameter $\beta_0=\beta / 2M^2$ thanks to the OAM analysis of the twisted light from the compact object observed in M87 \cite{28b,29} by the Event Horizon Telescope collaboration \cite{30a,30b,30c,30d,30e,30f}.
 By using the additional information encoded in the phase of the OAM beam, we found that $\beta_0 \leq 0.01064 \pm 0.0002128$, a more stringent bound with respect to the one recently obtained in \cite{Jusufi}, where a black hole shadow analysis has been performed.
-As expected, the upper limit we found here is far from being competitive with current constraints on $\beta$ that can be obtained from quantum experiments.
-This shows that the use of the EM OAM is becoming a mature new tool for astronomy and astrophysics.
+This shows how the novel technique described here could become a new important tool for astronomy and astrophysics.